second-state/wasmedge-rustsdk-examples/async-wasi/README.md

-# Run a Wasm App from Host
+# Run an Wasm App in an asynchronous way

-As a typical application development process, we put some code in the `main` function, and then compile it to an execution binary and run it to get the result.
-In this example, we will do something different.
-We will compile application code to a wasm binary, and then run it as a wasm module over WasmEdge Runtime.
+This example demonstrates how to call a wasm function in asynchronous way.
+Also, it presents how to set environment variables, arguments and preopen-dirs via `async-wasi` interface.

 This example consists of two projects: